 There are so many tools and tips to help you and your sales teams close “win-win” business faster.
-From customer presentations to negotiating tactics to business cases and much more, sales people are always looking for ways to make their deals stickier.
+From customer presentations to negotiating tactics to business cases and much more, sales people are always looking for ways to make their deals close faster.
 In this blog post, I’m going to dive into how winning sales teams can energize customers to realize a shared urgency to get deals done.

 What I’ve seen work very well is to co-create a “success” plan with your customers.

-Before I define what a success plan is, know that every sales organization has its own name for it.
+Before I define what a mutual success plan is, know that every sales organization has its own name for it.
 I’m sure you’ll recognize some of them.
 Here are a few:

 - Close plan